snpoudel/DesignFlood-Change-Uncertainty/README.md

 This repository is organized into the following sections:

-### 📂 **figures**
-- Contains the figures along with corresponding script used to generate the figures.

 ### 📂 **scripts**
-- Contains scripts for data processing, model training, prediction, and analysis.
+- Contains scripts for data processing, model training and analysis, and result visualization.
+A brief description of each script is provided in the accompanying README file.

 ### 📂 **sub-experiments**
 - Contains the scripts for the sub-experiments conducted in the study.
 This incluedes sensitivity analysis on the results from the main experiment.
+A brief description of each sub-experiments is provided in the accompanying README file.